 What kind of assets do you use in your portfolio?

-We generally limit investment advice to mutual funds, fixed income securities, insurance products including annuities, equities, ETFs (including ETFs in the gold and precious metal sectors), treasury inflation protected/inflation-linked bonds, non-U.S. securities and private placements.
-We may use other securities as well to help diversify a portfolio when applicable.
+We generally limit investment advice to mutual funds, fixed income securities, insurance products, including annuities, equities, ETFs (including ETFs in the gold and precious metal sectors), treasury inflation protected/inflation-linked bonds, non-U.S. securities, and private placements.
+We may also use other securities to help diversify a portfolio when applicable.

 How do you charge for your services?